 SIGN NOW: REJECT AUSTRALIA’S BIGGEST FOSSIL FUEL PROJECT!

-Allowing Woodside’s massive North West Shelf gas export terminal to run for another 46 years means 4.3 billion tonnes of emissions, equivalent to 24 new coal power stations.
+Allowing Woodside’s massive North West Shelf gas export terminal to run for another 46 years means 4.3 billion tonnes of emissions, equivalent to 12 new coal-fired power stations each year.

 If wrecking our climate wasn’t enough, Australia Institute research shows gas export projects like these drive up domestic energy prices – all to feed corporate profits.

-The Australian Government still has the power to stop this climate wrecking project in its tracks – but they only have until the end of February.
+The Australian Government has the power to stop this climate wrecking project in its tracks – but they only have until the end of May.

-Knowing people are distracted by the holiday period, the gas lobby is hard at work ensuring Environment Minister Tanya Plibersek give them the green light.
+But the gas lobby is hard at work, ensuring Murray Watt gives them the green light.

 We can’t be silent.